memser-spaceport/pln-events/content/events/founder's-summit.md

 eventName: Founders Day
 eventDescription: Come join us to catch up with familiar faces and meet fellow Founders in the Protocol Labs Network!
 This is a great opportunity to connect before Consensus to talk all things Web3 over food and drinks.

-Note: this is an invite-only event
+Note - this is an invite-only event
 eventTopic:
 - 'Networking'
 eventType: "Social"